Funchase61/SSHCOURS/README.md

 In short, it adds a layer of security and flexibility when accessing remote resources.

-we will try to redirect local port 8080 to the remote server's port 80 : The command for this is :
+We will try to redirect local port 8080 to the remote server's port 80 : The command for this is :
 ```
 ssh -L 8080:localhost:80 user-name@server_adress_ip
 ```